perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- **Functions:**
 		- Allows higher level Java framework to work with hardware of mobile device
 		- Can be done due to multiple library modules
-			- provides interfaces for different types of hardware component
+			- provides interfaces for different types of hardware components
+			- **Examples:** Bluetooth, camera
+	- **Android Runtime**
+		- Instance that all applications run with together with their own processes
+		- Allows several virtual machines to run on low-memory devices by executing DEX (Dalvik Executable files)
+- **Native C/C++ Libraries**
+	- **Contains:**
+	- C and C++ native libraries
+	- 3D graphics